slowsheep/github-slideshow/_posts/0000-01-02-slowsheep.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-The GitHub learning courses are interesting！
+"The GitHub learning courses are interesting！"
 Use the left arrow to go back!